Pathinker/Inteligencia-Artificial/weedDetectionInWheat/metaheuristic/README.md

 - **train_dateset:** Keras loaded train dataset to apply a predict.
 - **validation_dateset:** Keras loaded validation dataset to apply a predict.
+- **retrain:** Retrain the model to adjust to the dimensionality reduction perform by the metaheuristic optimization.

 $${\color{violet}GWO.GWO\\_exploration}$$(<br><br>
 	train_dataset, validation_dataset, epoch<br><br>